 In the distance, flamingos are feeding in the salt pan of the Etosha National Park at sunset.
 Hundreds of these beautiful birds wade through the water.
 It is the wet season, the rainy season in Etosha.
 With heavy rain, the Etosha salt pan creates water lakes.
 If weighty rainfall happens, the whole salt pan will full of water.
-During the day, enormous storm clouds build-up, like in this photograph.
+During the day, enormous storm clouds build-up.
 The clouds and sunset, of course, reflect in the water, including the flamingos feeding in the salt pan at this magnificent sunset.

 The Etosha salt pan is one of the few places remaining for the flamingos to breed successfully.
 When the conditions are right for them, they will start producing in the middle of the salt pan – protected from most predators.
 In the Etosha salt pan, this has happened in the past 50 years only seven times.